MaggieJian/Final-AI-Coursework/README.md

 # Surface Classification of Urban Cities using IRIS and Sentinel-2 Data

 The purpose of this project is to explore the effectiveness of IRIS for surface classification using an urban setting.
-It creates semi-supervised classified imagery that aims to differentiate green spaces from urban walkways/buildings/etc/ in the context of the gardens of the south-eastern country of Singapore, which will be critically analysed using a comparison to supervised/unsupervised ML methods.
+It creates semi-supervised classified imagery that aims to differentiate green spaces from urban walkways/buildings/etc. in the context of the Gardens by the Bay area of the south-eastern country of Singapore, which will be used as training data to critically analyse the performance of IRIS in comparison to supervised/unsupervised ML methods.
 The project can be used for a wide range of applications that can make surface classification more efficient.
+Future applications include the aerial monitoring of urban spaces to understand how they change and wear over time.

 The result summarised: semi-supervised learning produced a more accurate [x value] than the supervised/unsupervised ML method of surface classification.